jrremlinger/LC_ToxicOmega_Tools/README.md

 <details>
   <summary><h3>GUI/HUD</h3></summary>

-Toggles a HUD that displays useful information.
+Toggles a GUI that displays useful information.
 Current coordinates, time of day, and godmode status will be displayed at the bottom.
 Listed along the top will be nearby items, enemies, traps, blast doors, and players.
 Using the "List" command with zero arguments after will enable the GUI but show items/enemies/etc from ANY distance instead nearby.
 Network ID is listed next to items and enemies.
 Terminal Code is listed next to traps and blast doors.

-Example: "hud" will enable the hud if it is currently hidden.
+Example: "GUI" will toggle the GUI.
 </details>

 ---